 Learn more about the Receiving Gifts love language!

 This love language is all about undivided attention.
 No televisions, no smartphones, or any other distractions.
-If this is your partner’s primary language, they don’t just want to be included during this period of time, they want to be the center of your attention.
+If this is your partner's primary language, they don't just want to be included during this time; they want to be the center of your attention.
 They want their partners to look at them and them only.

-This doesn’t mean that you don’t curl up on the couch to watch Netflix or HBO; it just means that you need to make sure to dedicate time together without all of the distractions.
-That will help them feel comforted in the relationship.
+This doesn't mean that you can't curl up on the couch to watch Netflix or HBO; it just means that you need to make sure to dedicate time together without all of the distractions.
+That will help them feel comforted and appreciated at the moment.

 Learn more about the Quality Time love language!

+The Physical Touch love language can often be confused for purely being sexual.
+But in fact, it is more about intimacy.
 To people with this love language, nothing is more impactful than the physical touch of their partner.
-They aren’t necessarily into over-the-top PDA, but they do feel more connected and safe in a relationship by holding hands, kissing, hugging, etc.
+They aren't necessarily into over-the-top PDA, but they feel more connected and safe in a relationship by holding hands, kissing, hugging, etc.

 Learn more about the Physical Touch love language!

 There are five love languages: Words of Affirmation, Acts of Service, Receiving Gifts, Quality Time, and Physical Touch.
 Each one is important and expresses love in its own way.
 Learning your partner’s and your own primary love language will help create a stronger bond in your relationship.